 The resulting subtasks only take a short time to work on and complete because they are well understood and defined well.

-Agile & Work breakdown structure
+Work breakdown structure in Agile

 The benefits of the Agile method are well known.

 The fact that projects in Agile are broken down into small time slices called sprints make Agile and WBS natural partners for the best results.
+I call this Agile WBS combination AWBS.

-I believe, WBS is instrumental in helping the Agile method to become better project management methodology and get wider acceptance in the project management community.
+I believe, WBS is instrumental in helping the Agile method to become a better project management methodology and get wider acceptance in the project management community.

 In my work, I have used the work breakdown structure in Agile in many projects in the past few years.
 The results have been anything but amazing.

 What is surprising, this combined method works well for small and large projects.
+It even works better when the project involves multiple technical disciplines.

 So how Binfire can help you use both Agile and WBS, you might ask?
+How you can use WBS in Agile?

 Binfire’s task manager is based on the work breakdown structure and gives you the ability to create sub-tasks 6 levels deep.

-This is enough for even the most complex projects as recommended by the Project Management Institute or PMI for short.
+This is complete enough for even the most complex projects as recommended by the Project Management Institute or PMI for short.

 One of the lists on the Kanban board is the backlog list.